 We would all like to have some power, like that of the expert poker player who can identify a person's "tell", or like that of an experienced police officer (I'll be honest, I'm thinking of Bruce Willis from Die Hard 4) who can tell automatically whether someone is being truthful or not.
 It would be wonderful to have this seemingly supernatural ability to detect people's lies; sadly, in the real world, outside the worlds of high stakes poker and of Hollywood movies, it is often impossible to be sure whether or not someone is lying to you.
 Even in situations where you suspect, even very strongly, that someone is lying to you, you still will not call them out on it for the sake of the tiny doubt in your mind that you might be wrong.

 2.)
-Know your universal poker tells: Here are some of the more well recognized universal tells in poker: increased heartbeat, or rapid breathing (this comes with a good hand, when the person is excited); exaggerated acting; confidence or nervousness; being unnaturally at ease or laid back in a crucial situation; staring others down (meant to exude strength; holding one’s breath.
-Although this is not an exhaustive list of universal poker tells, we can see certain characteristics which could help us to notice the behavior of a lying person (even outside of poker).
-One thing of interest to notice, is that the poker player, whether bluffing or hiding a good hand, is acting.
+Know your universal poker tells: Here are some of the more well-recognized universal tells in poker: increased heartbeat, or rapid breathing (this comes with a good hand when the person is excited); exaggerated acting; confidence or nervousness; being unnaturally at ease or laid back in a crucial situation; staring others down (meant to exude strength; holding one's breath.
+Although this is not an exhaustive list of universal poker tells, we can see certain characteristics that could help us to notice the behavior of a lying person (even outside of poker).
+One thing of interest to notice is that the poker player, whether bluffing or hiding a good hand, is acting.

 6.)
 Closely observe the suspected liar or liars: In poker, the only way you can learn a person's tell is by knowing the result - you have to catch them either in their bluff or in their hiding a good hand, and then connect this event back to whatever telling thing they did beforehand.
 This is a painstaking process of careful observation, but in the world of poker, it pays off, and there's no reason why this can't be the case outside the poker table as well.
 Watch the potential liar; watch and remember everything they did, no matter how seemingly insignificant.
 Later, in cases where you have found out that you were lied to, go back to your memory and see what they did when they were telling the lie.
 Through repeated exercises, you should be able to figure out the liar's tell: if they have one.